microsoft/autogen/website/docs/Getting-Started.md

 ### Main Features

 * AutoGen enables building next-gen LLM applications based on **multi-agent conversations** with minimal effort.
 It simplifies the orchestration, automation and optimization of a complex LLM workflow.
-It maximizes the performance of LLM models and augments their weakness.
+It maximizes the performance of LLM models and overcome their weaknesses.
 * It supports **diverse conversation patterns** for complex workflows.
 With customizable and conversable agents, developers can use AutoGen to build a wide range of conversation patterns concerning conversation autonomy, the number of agents, and agent conversation topology.
 * It provides a collection of working systems with different complexities.
 These systems span a **wide range of applications** from various domains and complexities.
 They demonstrate how AutoGen can easily support different conversation patterns.